L-Acoustics/wireshark-mvu/doc/dissector-specifications.md

     ▼ Milan Vendor Unique (Command)
       ► Control Data Length (19) is too small for an MVU message (minimum expected: 20)

+#### Rules for `mvu.expert.command_status_error`

+This expert field is added to the tree with severity level set to Error when the command status value is invalid.

+This can happen when:

+- the status code is unknown
+- a non-response message has the NOT_IMPLEMENTED status code

 ## Any MVU command